-15 January 2014 HIGHLIGHTS - Mountains of debris have been cleared, enabling hospitals (14), schools (290), daycare centers (233), municipal buildings and other essential infrastructure (over 200) to start working again. - 16,776 vulnerable people have secured temporary jobs clearing debris - almost half are women.
+15 January 2014 HIGHLIGHTS - Mountains of debris have been cleared, enabling hospitals (14), schools (372), daycare centers (347), municipal buildings (321), municipal and barangay roads (spanning 979 kilometers) and other essential infrastructure (over 270) to start working again. - 24, 544 vulnerable people have secured temporary jobs clearing debris - almost half are women.
 In-line with government policy, the workers earn a minimum wage.
 They are selected in coordination with local authorities and community leaders to ensure that the job opportunities are available to those that need it most.
 They are paid weekly, and each person is employed for at least 15 days. - UNDP is managing the solid waste system of Tacloban city.
 This includes the main landfill and three temporary dumpsites.
 Other municipalities are being supported with procurement, repairs and re-establishment of municipal services.
 UNDP is active in 54 municipalities. - UNDP, the Land Bank of the Philippines (LANDBANK) and mobile phone operator Smart launched a mobile phone money transfer effort to pay those employed in emergency jobs schemes.
-It was launched in Tacloban and Roxas with an initial sign-up of 5,000 beneficiaries. - The Typhoon felled around 33 million coconut trees.
+Hundreds of beneficiaries have already participated in the programme. - The Typhoon felled around 33 million coconut trees.
 UNDP and its partners understand the immediate benefit of using these to meet shelter needs.
 Plans are underway to employ thousands of vulnerable people to bring the trunks for processing into building materials at eight mobile sawmills.
 The challenge will be stockpiling enough timber for long-term use by an emerging group of small wood-processing businesses, ensuring livelihoods for thousands of families.
 Time is short.
 The timber will perish if not stockpiled properly in the next four months.
 THE SITUATION IN NUMBERS 14.1 Million People were affected by the super storm (National DRR and Management Council) 22-37% People living below the poverty line in the areas before the Typhoon hit (National Statistical Coordination Board) UNDP Appeal US\$65 Million Of which US\$47 million is part of the UN Strategic Response Plan